raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 ![Onboard LED on](images/Pico-onboard-LED.png)

-Type the code to set the value to `0` to turn the LED off.
+Type the code to set the value to `0` to turn the LED off:

 ``` python
 led.value(0)